-Sadly there’s no Apple TV+ just yet.
+Sadly there’s no direct access to the NOW streaming platform just yet.
 For more advice on which streaming service may be right for you, take a look at our TV streaming guide.

 Thankfully, most mainstream streaming services support 4K HDR10, but select shows and movies within those apps will offer it — these are often very recent titles or original content produced by the streaming service itself.

-Dolby Vision, which offers arguably better quality imaging than HDR10 due to its wider colour range and higher peak brightness, is now also available through Chromecast, but it’s not as common a technology as HDR10 yet.
+Dolby Vision, which offers arguably better quality imaging than HDR10 due to its wider colour range and higher peak brightness, is now also available through Chromecast, but it’s not as common technology as HDR10 yet.

-Given that Google TV is the interface of a streaming stick that you plug into a TV, it’s not in the same position as actual streaming services like Netflix, Amazon Prime Video and Apple who actually own a production house and produce exclusive content.
+Given that Google TV is the interface of a streaming stick that you plug into a TV, it’s not in the same position as actual streaming services like Netflix, Amazon Prime Video and Apple which actually own a production house and produce exclusive content.

-The closest you’ll currently see to original programming from Google will be from its video sharing platform YouTube, whose YouTube Premium service (formerly known as YouTube Red) produces a host of Originals.
+The closest you’ll currently see to original programming from Google will be from its video-sharing platform YouTube, whose YouTube Premium service (formerly known as YouTube Red) produces a host of Originals.
 This will come at an extra cost (currently £11.99 per month) since YouTube Premium is a paid subscription service, but it’s standard for the first ‘episode’ of these originals to be available for free.